Montmorency series

-The Montmorency series, or simply Montmorency, is a series of five young adult historical crime novels written by Eleanor Updale and first published from 2003 to 2013.
+The Montmorency series are five young adult historical crime novels written by Eleanor Updale and first published from 2003 to 2013.
 It features Montmorency, an English ex-convict turned gentleman detective and spy, for whom both the first book and the series are named.
 The first book is set in London, frequently in its sewers, and London remains a primary setting.
-The latest novel was released in 2013 after a six-year break.
+The last novel was released in 2013 after a six-year break.